Intuitive Eating has no rules, only principles.

 One last thing about fullness – people say letting go of food judgment is the scariest part of Intuitive Eating.

-But they also Yet people say the most difficult part of intuitive eating is learning when you are full.
+Yet people say the most difficult part of intuitive eating is learning when you are full.

 And please understand that this is a process, a journey, which is why you need to make that commitment to daily practice.

 You’ll be eating food and suddenly realize you ate too much!
 What happened?
 Nothing happened.
 It’s called learning.
 It’s like you fell over on the bike.
 Does that mean you rode the bike wrong?
 No. You just pick yourself up and make a mental note.
 No guilt.
 Just see what you can learn and move on.